 Researchers have also identified a link between antidepressants and memory loss.

 Tricyclic antidepressants may increase the risk of memory problems in some people.
-Similarly, a 2016 analysis found that people taking selective serotonin reuptake inhibitors (SSRIs) also experienced a decline in memory function within 8 weeks of starting treatment.
+Similarly, a

 More research might clarify whether this decline continues or improves after the body adjusts to the medication.